 The position of the beneficial owner under the legal framework of the jurisdiction of enforcement (i.e. the jurisdiction in which the asset is located) is also pertinent to the issue of legal transferability of the assets.
 For example, there is no concept of trust or beneficial ownership under UAE law.
 In Malaysia, the separation of legal and beneficial ownership of real property is recognised under commercial real estate law.
-The seller/originator holds the real property as bare trustee for the beneficial owner and cannot, as bare trustee, dispose the land to another without the consent of the beneficial owner.
+The seller/originator holds the real property as bare trustee for the beneficial owner.
 The Shariah Advisory Council of Bank Negara has also resolved that both legal and beneficial ownership are recognised from a Shariah perspective provided that all rights and liabilities attached to the underlying assets are attained by the beneficial owner.
 This is to ensure that sukukholders will enjoy both beneficial title and realisable security over the assets and associated cash flows.